funky-monkey/IsoCountryCodes/README.md

 - [x] Find by alpha-2, alpha-3 or numeric (String - yes I know...)
 - [x] Search by name
 - [x] Search by currency code
-- [x] Search by by dialing code (+31 for Nethelands, +1 for USA, etc...)
+- [x] Search by phone dialing code (+31 for Netherlands, +1 for USA, etc...)
-- [x] Retrieve a corresponding emoji flag from a country code.
+- [x] Retrieve a corresponding emoji flag for a country code.

 ### Usage: